AmirAkmed/bookstore/README.md

 ### **Responsiveness**
-Development tools were used to test responsiveness on varying devices including laptop, mobile.
+Development tools were used to test responsiveness on varying devices including laptop, tablet and mobile.

 Full testing was performed on the following devices: